 District Court Judge

 Kansas has 31 judicial districts with varying numbers of judges.
 District courts are trial courts, with general original jurisdiction over all criminal and civil cases, including divorce and domestic relations, damage suits, probate and estate administration, guardianships, conservatorships, care of the mentally ill, juvenile matters, and small claims.
 Judges are elected to a 4-year term with no term limit.
 District 18, which has jurisdiction over Sedgwick County, has 30 district judges.
 For more information about current judges, visit https://www.dc18.org/judge-information.
 All positions are listed on every Sedgwick County ballot.
-20 of the 30 judges are next up for election in 2024.
+During the next District Court Judge election, in 2026, 10 of the 30 judge seats will be up for election.

 Precinct Committeeman & Precinct Committeewoman